Vyvanse is a prescription drug used to treat ADHD and binge-eating disorder

-Between 2013 and 2016, about 1.5 percent of high school seniors misused Vyvanse annually, according to the Monitoring the Future survey published in June 2017.
+But despite the less intense rush, between 2013 and 2016, about 1.5 percent of high school seniors misused Vyvanse annually, according to the Monitoring the Future survey published in June 2017.

 The drug’s manufacturer tried to make Vyvanse more difficult to abuse by making sure it couldn’t be snorted or injected.
-Unlike many other drugs, the effects of Vyvanse aren’t felt more quickly if it’s snorted or injected.
-Lisdexamfetamine is metabolized and converted into dextroamphetamine in the intestine, so the drug must be swallowed for a person to feel any effect.
+Unlike those of many other drugs, the effects of Vyvanse aren’t accelerated by administering via inhalation through the nose or injection.

-The authors of a pair of 2009 studies published in the Journal of Psychopharmacology concluded that people who abused stimulants didn’t feel the same positive effects from Vyvanse as they did from dextroamphetamine.
+Additionally, the authors of a pair of 2009 studies published in the Journal of Psychopharmacology concluded that people who abused stimulants didn’t feel the same positive effects from Vyvanse as they did from dextroamphetamine.

-The DOJ said no study showed Vyvanse had no potential for abuse, and Vyvanse has the same black box warning as other amphetamine-based prescription drugs.
-The warning describes the potential for abuse, dependence and serious adverse health effects.
+The DOJ said no study supported the claim that Vyvanse had no potential for abuse.
+Also, Vyvanse has the same black box warning as other amphetamine-based prescription drugs, which describes the potential for abuse, dependence and serious adverse health effects.

 Taking low doses of Vyvanse to study or stay awake increases the risk of minor short-term side effects, such as trouble sleeping, dizziness, dry mouth and headache.
 These side effects may impair academic or work performance.

-You should always talk to your doctor before taking a prescription drug.
-Vyvanse can cause sudden death in children and adolescents who have heart defects or heart problems.
-It may also cause stroke or heart attack in adults with heart problems, according to the U.S. National Library of Medicine.
+Studies show that Vyvanse can cause sudden death in children and adolescents who have heart problems.
+It may also cause stroke or heart attack in adults with heart problems, according to the U.S. National Library of Medicine

 Our recovery programs are based on decades of research to deliver treatment that really works.

 Snorting or injecting amphetamines increases the chances of addiction because the full dose of the drug floods the brain.
 The intensity causes more dramatic effects and more rapid changes to brain chemistry.
 Vyvanse can’t be snorted or injected, so some people who use it recreationally take high doses of the drug.
 This increases the risk of

 ADHD medications affect people differently.
 One person with ADHD may benefit from one type of amphetamine, and another person may feel unpleasant side effects from the same medication.

 may be preferable for some.
-Others may prefer only taking one pill per day.
+But others may prefer taking only one pill per day.
 Those people may benefit more from long-acting or extended-release formulations such as Vyvanse or Concerta.